MI6: War on Terror

+Afghanistan and Iraq

-Following the September 11 attacks, on 28 September the British Foreign Secretary approved the deployment of MI6 officers to Afghanistan and the wider region, utilising people involved with the mujahadeen in the 1980s and who had language skills and regional expertise.
+Following the September 11 attacks, on 28 September the British Foreign Secretary approved the deployment of MI6 officers to Afghanistan and the wider region, using people involved with the mujahadeen in the 1980s and who had language skills and regional expertise.
 At the end of the month, a handful of MI6 officers with a budget of $7 million landed in northeast Afghanistan, where they met with General Mohammed Fahim of the Northern Alliance and began working with other contacts in the north and south to build alliances, secure support, and to bribe as many Taliban commanders as they could to change sides or leave the fight.

 During the United States invasion of Afghanistan, the SIS established a presence in Kabul following its fall to the coalition.
 MI6 members and the British Special Boat Service took part in the Battle of Tora Bora.
 After members of the 22nd Special Air Service (SAS) Regiment returned to the UK in mid-December 2001, members of both territorial SAS regiments remained in the country to provide close protection to SIS members.

 In mid-December, MI6 officers who had been deployed to the region began to interview prisoners held by the Northern Alliance.
 In January 2002, they began interviewing prisoners held by the Americans.
 On 10 January 2002, an MI6 officer conducted his first interview of a detainee held by the Americans.
 He reported back to London that there were aspects of how the detainee had been handled by the US military before the interview that did not seem consistent with the Geneva Conventions.

 Two days after the interview, he was sent instructions, copied to all MI5 and MI6 officers in Afghanistan, about how to solve concerns over mistreatment, referring to signs of abuse: "Given that they are not within our custody or control, the law does not require you to intervene to protect this."
 It went on to say that the Americans had to understand that the UK did not condone such mistreatment and that a complaint should be made to a senior US official if there was any coercion by the US in conjunction with an MI6 interview.